EOX-A/eo-wcs/README.md

 To produce the HTML of this document run `asciidoctor --safe -a data-uri -o standard_document.html standard_document.adoc`.

-To produce the PDF of this document run `asciidoctor-pdf --safe -o standard_document.pdf standard_document.adoc`
+To produce the PDF of this document run `bundle exec asciidoctor-pdf --safe -o standard_document.pdf standard_document.adoc`

 The `gh-pages` branch holds the latest approved version of the build and is